acmesecorg/metacrack/README.md

 # *metacrack*

 Metacrack is a command line tool for security researchers and pentesters to create targeted hash / word association lists to help crack salted hashes in [hashcat](https://github.com/hashcat/hashcat).
 Metacrack is currently in beta, and is not yet optimised for performance.
-You should be very comfortable with using command line tools, as well as Hashcat.
+Users of Metacrack should be very comfortable with using command line tools, including Hashcat.

 Each function is written as a plugin which maps directly to a command line verb, for example: